-- Your contact details

-- Your attendance records.

-- Test results.

-- Details of any behaviour issues or suspensions

-- Safeguarding information

-- Information about how you use school computers and other IT and communication systems.
+- Your contact details - Your attendance records. - Your test results, details about your learning and what you have achieved at school. - Details of any behaviour issues or suspensions - Safeguarding information - Information about how you use school computers and other IT and communication systems.